Blairgowrie

 Blairgowrie demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-A significant 22.6% of the population is actively engaged in formal education, including 7.3% in primary education, 6.5% in secondary education, and 3.9% pursuing tertiary education.
+A total of 22.6% of the population is actively pursuing formal education, with 7.3% in primary, 6.5% in secondary, and 3.9% in tertiary education.

 Frequently Asked Questions - Education